Paragraph by paragraph analysis and tutorial with Python

 5. As a result, a least squares solution can be obtained directly without iterative approximation.

-6. The problem reduces to a weighted linear regression of LL on xx, with weights Wi=niPiqiW_i = n_iP_iq_i.
+6. The problem reduces to a weighted linear regression of on , with weights .

 Intuition: The logit transformation turns a complex nonlinear problem into a simpler linear one, making it much easier to solve and avoiding the need for iterative procedures.